tarun-qc/periodic-table/README.md

 This website uses the `minima` theme.

 This site uses Jekyll and GitHub pages.
 To build and view it locally, install [Jekyll](https://jekyllrb.com/).
 Then, navigate to the folder where you've cloned this repository and type
+# Write down collab instructions
+'''
+get to typing to do something
+new, especially workign in the team so here is the new changes
+'''
 ```
 $ bundle exec jekyll serve
 ```